opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/network-settings.md

 - `network.bind_host` (Static, list): Binds an OpenSearch node to an address or addresses for incoming connections.
 Default is the value in `network.host`.

-- `network.publish_host` (Static, list): Specifies an address or addresses which an OpenSearch node publishes to other nodes in the cluster so they can connect to it.
+- `network.publish_host` (Static, list): Specifies an address or addresses that an OpenSearch node publishes to other nodes in the cluster so that they can connect to it.

 ## Advanced HTTP settings